 Building Cloud-based applications with Microsoft Azure

 In the early days of cloud computing, the “cloud” was mostly a place to park data and spin up virtual machines.
 Today it is much more.
 In addition to providing access to traditional storage and compute resources on Linux as well as Windows, Microsoft Azure includes extensive infrastructure options, rich management and analytical tools, and dozens of services to aid developers in building intelligent services and applications.
-Learn about the core features that Azure has to offer and how to use them to build super-scalable applications in this 3-day, hands-on workshop.
-Bring a laptop with Visual Studio 2017 installed, and either bring your own Azure subscription or sign up for a free trial at the beginning of the workshop.
-We will provide the rest!
+Learn about the various features that Azure has to offer and how to use them to build super-scalable applications in this 3-day, hands-on workshop.

 Introduction to Microsoft Azure

 Learn what Azure is and what services it offers.
-Learn the basics of managing Azure resources and architecting cloud-based apps, and then take a tour of the Azure Portal and spin up your first VM.
+Learn about the building blocks of cloud-based apps, and then dive into the Azure Portal and create your first virtual machine (VM).

 Azure Web Apps

-Learn how to host Web apps and Web services in the cloud using Azure Web Apps, and learn about the rich features that this service offers.
+Learn how to host Web apps and Web services in the cloud using Azure Web Apps, and about deployment slots and other features that this service offers.